kp101/Wellness-Monitor/iot-monitor/README.md

 Import the following Grafana dashboard to generate the graphics above: iot-dashboard.json

-The memory and throttled history were presented along a timeline so that maintainers can go back to see if there are major memory leaks/issues or intermittant throttled due to insufficient voltages.
+note: The memory and throttled history were presented along a timeline so that maintainers can go back in time to check for memory leaks/issues or intermittant throttled due to insufficient voltages.
-The memory partition is what's used, free and occupied by cache.